drdominicsingaraj/ccp/Glossary.md

 | **Use Case** | For individuals or applications requiring long-term access to AWS resources. | To manage permissions for multiple users with similar responsibilities. | For delegating permissions across AWS services, accounts, or to federated users. |
 | **Permissions** | Assigned directly to the user or inherited through group membership. | Permissions are assigned to the group, and all users within the group inherit them. | Assigned to the role and assumed by trusted entities. |
 | **Best Practice** | Create individual IAM users for anyone who needs access to your AWS account. | Use groups to assign permissions to users with similar job functions. | Use roles for applications running on EC2 instances or for cross-account access. |

-For more detailed information on IAM entities, you can refer to the [AWS IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html).

 For more detailed information and best practices, you can refer to the official [AWS IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_version.html).